Local BYO Restaurants

 These are restaurants that we have tried, found worthy, and have written up in our monthly newsletter.
 All restaurants listed here should provide an enjoyable meal.
 Clearly superior ones are noted * or **.
 Expect them to be more expensive.
 We look for fine dining experiences but include many casual restaurants if we feel the quality is really good.
 Most are local, but we include some restaurants from further afield if they are special.

-There are relatively few new choices since COVID.
+Relatively few new fine-dining restaurants have opened since COVID.
 We’ve removed the restaurants we know have closed.
 Please let us know if we’ve missed one or if we have neglected to list one of your favorites (a restaurant may not be listed because we haven’t tried it or because our experience there was less than satisfactory).
 The most recent additions are in bold.

 A few more thoughts: